nrg22/FinalProjectt/Leadership & Activities.md

 <ul>
   <li>Created agendas for weekly Executive committee meetings, delegated roles, and ensured execution of events.</li>
   <li>Held Bi-weekly general body meetings and socials over topics such as identity, media representation, college experiences, cultural celebrations, and professional development.</li>
-  <li>Met with the Vice Chancellor of Inclusion Diversity and Equity to discuss strategies to support ALAS amidst restructuring of social justice centers, and participation decrease due to the pandemic.</li>
+ <li>Met with the <b>Vice Chancellor of Inclusion Diversity and Equity</b> to discuss strategies to support ALAS amidst restructuring of social justice centers, and participation decrease due to the pandemic.</li>

 </ul>
   </p>